RicoJia/ricojia.github.io/_posts/2018/2018-01-13-linux-programming-and-toolchain.markdown

 ### ldd - Inspect Shared-Library Dependencies

-`ldd some_executable` asks the dynamic linker to resolve each shared object name, and prints `libsomething.so.1 => /actual/path/libsomething.so.1 (0xaddress)`
+`ldd some_executable` asks the dynamic linker to resolve each shared object name (they are loaded during runtime), and prints `libsomething.so.1 => /actual/path/libsomething.so.1 (0xaddress)`

 ```bash
 └─  $ ldd ./lib/libbehavior_executor.so